SealGreen Cure and Seal Siliconate Sealer with Salt Defense Technology – For application to fresh install concrete while is still green.

 10 Gallons of ready to use sealer covers approximately 2,000 square feet.

 Product is shipped in concentrate form for to save on shipping (Add water and is ready to use.
-Easy to install.
+Easy to apply.)

 The Main Benefits of Using SealGreen Concrete Cure and Sealer: